-Muskegon State Park is a breathtakingly beautiful nature point in Lower Peninsula, Michigan.
+Muskegon State Park is a breathtakingly beautiful natural haven located in the Lower Peninsula of Michigan.
 Boasting a wealth of scenic viewpoints scattered all over its 1,233 acres, this state park exposes nature and all its glory to those paying it a visit.
-This Muskegon County park is home to two lovely lakes, the two-mile long Lake Michigan and one-mile long Lake Muskegon.
+This Muskegon County park is home to two lovely lakes: the two-mile-long Lake Michigan and one-mile long Lake Muskegon.
 This eco-friendly and family-friendly park also features densely forested dunes, capricious sand dunes, miles of scenic hiking trails surrounded with gorgeous vista points, and an ever so lively Snug Harbor.

 RV camping is also offered at the park with two campgrounds featuring electric hookup sites and modernly built restrooms.
 The park is open on a daily basis all year round.
-Spring, summer, and fall are great times to hit this park, but the spirit and liveliness at the park do not cease even in the freezing chills of winter.
-The park offers ample opportunities for winter recreation at its popular Muskegon Winter Sports Complex that includes ice skating trails winding in the woodlands, epic sledding hills, cross-country ski trails, and an Olympic-style luge track.
+Spring, summer, and fall are the most popular times to visit the park.
+However, the park offers winter recreation at its popular Muskegon Winter Sports Complex that includes ice-skating, sledding hills, cross-country ski trails, and an Olympic-style luge track.
 Muskegon State Park is a great place to visit any time of the year, so make it your next RV camping destination.

 There aren’t many better ways to see the beauty of the Michigan Great Lakes region than with a visit to the charming Muskegon KOA.
 In close proximity to some of the best areas in Michigan, from the sandy beaches to the Michigan Adventure Park, there’s plenty to see and do.
 Muskegon KOA is a relaxing place to enjoy scenic views and have easy access to all the surrounding sites and attractions.
 On-site amenities include Wi-Fi, fishing, and bike rentals.
 Sites can accommodate rigs up to 65 feet, and propane and firewood are available on-site for purchase.

-Sites in this campground are pet-friendly and wheelchair accessible.
-You’ll also have 30 and 50 amp electric hookups available, as well as access to modernly built, clean, and well-maintained restrooms and showers.
+Sites in this campground are pet-friendly and ADA-accessible.
+You’ll also have 30- and 50-amp electric hookups available, as well as access to modern restrooms and showers.
 Most campsites feature grass or asphalt pads under the shade of beautiful hardwoods.
 If it’s too far of a walk, you can also just use one of the many vault toilets around the campground.
 You’ll also have a sanitation station nearby, as well as drinking water.
 The parking pads and lots are paved for your convenience and can accommodate large RVs.
 Bring up to six people and two vehicles to a single site for a great camping adventure.
 You can book your stay up to six months in advance.

 There are no campgrounds that are on a first-come, first-served basis only.

-Muskegon State park’s 12-mile long hiking trails offer impressive scenic beauty to soak in while indulging in a pleasant hike.
-Some popular hiking trail are the Dune Ridge Trail and Devils Kitchen Trail, which boast over four miles of foot path that overlook the park’s scenic vista points including a sea of sand, murky woodlands, and the waterfront at Lake Michigan and Lake Muskegon.
+Muskegon State park’s 12 miles of hiking trails offer impressive scenic beauty to soak in while indulging in a pleasant hike.
+Some popular hiking trails are the Dune Ridge Trail and Devils Kitchen Trails, which boast over four miles of footpaths that overlook the park’s scenic vista points including Lake Michigan and Lake Muskegon.